-- Discretionary bursaries targeted towards students who face genuine financial barriers to staying on in education and training to help with costs such as transport, food or equipment.
+- Discretionary bursaries targeted towards students who face genuine financial barriers to staying on in education and training to help with costs such as transport, food, books or equipment.

-Who is eligible for the new 16-19 Bursary?
+Who is eligible for the 16 to 19 Bursary?

-To be eligible to receive a bursary the young person must be over 16 and under 19 on the 30st August 2016.
+To be eligible to receive a bursary, the young person must be aged over 16 and under 19 at 31 August 2018 and meet the residency requirements.

-The most vulnerable young people will be eligible for a bursary of £1200.
+The most vulnerable young people will be eligible for a bursary of up to £1200.

 Highworth is responsible for identifying young people who are eligible for this payment and will seek appropriate evidence to support each claim.
 Students will need to follow the application process so that their application can be considered.

-The payment of the guaranteed bursary will be paid by BACS payment direct to the young person’s bank account in the following instalments:
+The payment of the bursary for defined vulnerable groups will be paid by BACS payment direct to the young person’s bank account in the following instalments:

-- First half term payment of £400 payable after six weeks from the commencement of the programme of study.
+- First half term payment of up to £400 payable after six weeks from the commencement of the programme of study

-- £400 payments at the end of February and June.
+- Payments of up to £400 at the end of February and the end of June.